 The eShopOnContainers mobile app uses a private cache, where data is held locally on the device that's running an instance of the app.
-For information about the cache used by the eShopOnContainers reference application, see NET Applications.
+For information about the cache used by the eShopOnContainers reference application, see Architecting and Developing Containerized and Microservice based .NET Applications.